We may earn a commission when you buy using our links.

 Privacy is a myth, said one activist for online privacy during the recent net-neutrality protest in NYC.
-The privacy and security of digital devices and their data has become a talking point of recent times.
+The privacy and security of digital devices and their data have become a talking point of recent times.

 Our smartphones have become integral parts of our lives.
 A survey by AppAnnie, an independent research firm, has revealed that an average smartphone user spends almost a day per week using their phone.
 Abandoning smartphones is out of the question.
 Most of our user credentials, documents, emails, photos, etc. are stored on our phones.
 For most of us, our daily life revolves around phone apps.
 Do you need a cab?
 Open Uber.
 Hungry?

 Order online via their app instead of standing in a long queue.
 Evidently, it has become increasingly essential to ensure the safety of our smartphones and their data from thieves/intruders.
 Worrying about the privacy of my smartphone is overkill.
 I have nothing to hide The most generic reply by a normal smartphone user is that they have nothing to hide.
-What you do on your smartphone, for instance, what you search, your daily commute route or personal photos could land the unwanted hands of people who can do much more damage to your life than you can imagine.
+What you do on your smartphone, for instance, what you search, your daily commute route, or personal photos could land in the unwanted hands of people who can do much more damage to your life than you can imagine.

 Methods to prevent someone from spying on your cell phone